Merkle's Key Agreement Protocol is Optimal: An $O(n^2)$ Attack on any Key Agreement from Random Oracles: Introduction

-The bound on the degree is obtained by showing that $G$ can be represented as a \emph{disjointness graph}, where each vertex $u$ is associated with a set $S(u)$ (from an arbitrarily large universe) and there is an edge between a left-side vertex $u$ and a right-side vertex $v$ if and only if $S(u) \cap S(v) = \emptyset$.\footnote{The set $S(u)$ will correspond to the queries that are made in the execution corresponding to $u$ but \emph{not} made by Eve.} We show that this particular graph has the property that $|S(u)| \leq n$ for all vertices $u$, and also the property that the distribution $S(u) \cup S(v)$ for a random edge $\{u,v\}$ is \emph{light} in the sense that there is no element $q$ in the universe that has probability more than $1/(10n)$ of being contained in a set chosen from this distribution.
-We then show that these properties together imply that each vertex is connected to at least half of the vertices on the other side.
+The bound on the degree is obtained by showing that $G$ can be represented as a \emph{disjointness graph}, where each vertex $u$ is associated with a set $S(u)$ (from an arbitrarily large universe) and there is an edge between a left-side vertex $u$ and a right-side vertex $v$ if and only if $S(u) \cap S(v) = \es$.
+The set $S(u)$ corresponds to the queries made in the execution corresponding to $u$ that are \emph{not} asked by Eve.
+The definition of the graph $G$ implies that $|S(u)| \leq n$ for all vertices $u$.
+The definition of our attacking algorithm implies that the distribution obtained by picking a random edge $e=(u,v)$ and outputting $S(u) \cup S(v)$ is \emph{light} in the sense that there is no element $q$ in the universe that has probability more than $1/(10n)$ of being in a set chosen from this distribution.
+We show that these conditions imply that each vertex is connected to most of the vertices on the other side.